 Saturated Fat & Fat Gain

-Another concern while bulking is getting too many of our surplus calories from saturated fat.
-This could potentially be a problem because gaining weight while eating a diet higher in saturated fat can cause us to gain less muscle and more visceral fat, which accumulates around our organs (study).
+However, we have other research specific to bulking, showing that gaining weight while eating a diet higher in saturated fat can cause us to gain less muscle and more visceral fat, which accumulates around our organs (study).
 So it’s not that saturated fat is bad, it’s that consuming too much saturated fat could be bad.

 However, the harms of saturated fats are more strongly linked with processed saturated fats (study).
 Most studies finding harm in saturated fat are looking at palm oil, which is quite processed and mostly composed of palmitic acid.
 To quote the researcher Jason Cholewa, “Compare that to beef, which is a mix of palmitic, stearic and some other fats.
 In terms of blood lipids, there is a difference in effects.”
 That’s why studies looking into the health effects of full-fat cheese and yogurt generally find more benefit than harm.
 Furthermore, bulking involves strenuous weight training, which improves our heart health and reduces our storage of visceral fat (study).

-To summarize, if you’re trying to improve your health while bulking, a restrictive diet isn’t required, but it may still be wise to get around 80% of your calories from minimally processed foods and to limit your saturated fat intake to 10% of total calories.
+To summarize, if you’re trying to improve your health while bulking, a restrictive diet isn’t required, but it may still be wise to get around 80% of your calories from minimally processed foods.
 Here’s our article about how to eat more calories, and here are some good bulking foods to get your extra calories from.

 Is Weight Training Dangerous?